zabo-api/hedera-sdk-go/README.md

 >
 > Throughout these instructions you'll find the phrase "Run the following command from a terminal window."
 Feel free to use your IDE whenever you see this – if that's how you prefer to work.
 Terminal is used in this document to avoid ambiguity.

-## Associating your public key with you Hedera tesnet account
+## Associating your public key with your Hedera testnet account

 Once you have generated a public/private keypair as described [above][05-create-keypair], you need to link the **public** key to your Hedera testnet account.
 To do this, return to the Hedera portal and ensure that you have the testnet selected in the drop-down at the top of the page.